cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 All AEGIS variants can be used to construct a message authentication code (MAC).

-For all the variants, the `Mac` function takes a key, a nonce, and data as input and produces a 128- or 256-bit tag as output.
+For all variants, the `Mac` function takes a key, a nonce, and data as input and produces a 128- or 256-bit tag as output.

 ~~~ pseudocode
 Mac(data, key, nonce)